aosabook/500lines/same-origin-policy/doc/chapter.md

-Unfortunately, in practice, many sites omit this check, enabling a malicious document to inject bad content as part of a `PostMessage` (cite PostMessage study).
-For example, in the following instance generated from Alloy, a malicious script (`Script0`), running inside `Document2`, sends a malicious message (`Resource1`) to a document with `targetOrigin`. `Browser` then readily forwards this message to the document(s) with the corresponding origin (in this case `Document1`).
-Unless `Script1` specifically checks the value of `srcOrigin` to filter out messages from unwanted origins, `Document1` accepts the malicious data, possibly leading to further security attacks (for example, it may embed a piece of JavaScript to carry out an XSS attack).
+Unfortunately, in practice, many sites omit this check, enabling a malicious document to inject bad content as part of a `PostMessage` [cite PostMessage study].
+For example, in the following instance generated from Alloy, `EvilScript`, running inside `AdBanner`, sends a malicious `PostMessage` to a document with the target origin of `EmailDomain`.

 ![postmessage-instance-1](fig-postmessage-1.png)

+The browser then forwards this message to the document(s) with the corresponding origin (in this case, `InboxPage`).
+Unless `InboxScript` specifically checks the value of `srcOrigin` to filter out messages from unwanted origins, `InboxPage` will accept the malicious data, possibly leading to further security attacks (for example, it may embed a piece of JavaScript to carry out an XSS attack).

 ![postmessage-instance-2](fig-postmessage-2.png)

+Implementing an appropriate check on incoming PostMessage can be tricky; in some applications, you may not be able to pre-determine the list of trusted origins from which you expect to receive a message (imagine an app where this list changes dynamically).
+As a result, it turns out, that many sites that use PostMessages fail to implement an origin check ([cite the PostMessage study]), leading to an attack such as the one above.

 ### Cross-Origin Resource Sharing (CORS)